javiersanzgarcia/dev-env/README.md

 ./run 02-neovim
 ```

+NOTE: In /etc/fstab, you can add the following line to mount the exfat partition automatically:

+UUID="4870-BE1C" /media/pracker/Archivo exfat user,defaults 0 0

 NOTE: TMUX Press the default key binding prefix + I to fetch- and install the plugin

 ## WIP in progress